Military Medical Enlistment Standards for Dental Issues

 Current insufficient natural healthy teeth (521) or lack of a serviceable prosthesis that prevents adequate incision and mastication of a normal diet and/or includes complex (multiple fixtures) dental implant systems with associated complications are disqualifying.

-If you had any cavities in the teeth that have been filled or will be filled will not be disqualifying.
+Cavities in the teeth that have been filled or will be filled will not be disqualifying.
 However, you cannot be sworn in unless all cavities or other dental repairs are treated.

 Individuals undergoing endodontic care are acceptable for entry in the Delayed Entry Program only if a civilian or military provider provides documentation that active endodontic treatment will be completed prior to being sworn into active duty.

-If you have braces on your teeth and still undergoing treatment from an orthodontist you will not be allowed to join the military.
+If you have braces on your teeth and still undergoing treatment from an orthodontist, you will not be allowed to join the military.
 If you have braces, you can still join the Delayed Entry Program but until the removal of the braces/orthodontic fixtures, you cannot be sworn into the military.

 Current orthodontic appliances for continued treatment (V53.4) are disqualifying.
 Retainer appliances are permissible, provided all active orthodontic treatment has been satisfactorily completed.
 Individuals undergoing orthodontic care are acceptable for enlistment in the Delayed Entry Program only if a civilian or military orthodontist provides documentation that active orthodontic treatment will be completed prior to being sworn into active duty.